 - Your business goals shift.

 A site that performed well two years ago is likely outdated or underperforming today.
-That’s why web designers must stay ahead of the curve, continuously testing new ideas and implementing what’s proven in real-time.
+That’s why web design must stay relevant, continuously testing new ideas and implementing what’s proven in real-time.

-If your Columbus-based business wants to stay competitive, regular web design audits and updates are a smart, simple, and scalable investment.
+If your Columbus-based business wants to stay competitive, regular web design audits and updates are common sense investments.

 Your website is your digital storefront.
-It’s often the first impression customers have of your brand. and in today’s online-first world, that impression matters more than ever.
+It’s often the first impression customers have of your brand.
+And in today’s online-first world, that impression window is a mere second.
+With the right skills, mindset, knowledge, and approach, a great web designer can help you stand out and have a serious edge over your competitors/